Arwa-Fawzy/Operating-Systems-Course-Projects/README.md

 # Operating-Systems-Projects
-This repo contains my projects in operating system course.

 ## Project 1 Challenge:
 The aim of the project is to create a windows service to collect data about my PC workload.